 If a class must be missed, students must contact the instructor at least 24 hours prior to the class session.
-In the case of an emergency in which prior notification is impossible, the student should contact the instructor via a text, phone call or an email and confirm receipt.
+In the case of an emergency in which prior notification is impossible, the student should contact the instructor via a text, phone call, or an email and confirm receipt.
 It is the student's responsibility to gather missed course content.
 Note during severe weather conditions, the University maintains a Weather Line at 303-871-3747 that is updated by 3 p.m.

 We ask that students carefully consider missing classes, as this policy will apply regardless of the reason for absence.
+More information on the DU attendance policies can be found in the Graduate Bulletin.